designworld-ca/designworld-blog/_drafts/Dbaas-Or-Cloud.md

 Overall I imagine the reaction will be to try and duplicate the existing infrastructure in the cloud and optimize later, if at all.

+# Outsourcing and near shoring
+see (this)[https://www.troyhunt.com/offshoring-roulette-lessons-from-outsourcing-to-india-china-and-the-philippines/] for thoughts